Thanjavur: **

 Marathas’ of Thanjavur and Lord Anjaneya

-While Nayaks the rulers of Thanjavur were loyal to Vijayanagar kingdom, Nayaks of Madurai (Alagiri) wanted to capture the power of Thanjavur.
-At that time General Venkaji alias Ekoji (1676-1683), the half brother of Sivaji the Great defeated Alagiri and thus established the Marathas rule in Thanjavur 1676.
+While Nayaks the rulers of Thanjavur were loyal to the Vijayanagar kingdom, Nayaks of Madurai (Alagiri) wanted to capture the power of Thanjavur.
+At that time General Venkaji alias Ekoji (1676-1683), the half-brother of Sivaji the Great defeated Alagiri and thus established the Maratha’s rule in Thanjavur 1676.

-It is known that the followers of Vijanagar Empire were devotees of Lord Anjaneya because of the influence of Saint Vyasaraja.
+It is known that the followers of Vijayanagar Empire were devotees of Lord Anjaneya because of the influence of Saint Vyasaraja.
 The followers of Sivaji the Great were equally devoted to Lord Anjaneya because of the influence of Saint Samarth Ramadas.
-During these two dynasties many temples for Lord Anjaneya and Lord Rama were built in and around Thanjavur. *** (Bunk Nayak Anjaneya temple, Jaya Veera Anjaneya of punnayanallur, Bawa Swami Agraharam Thiruviyaru and also Puddu Agraharam)
+During these two dynasties, many temples for Lord Anjaneya and Lord Rama were built in and around Thanjavur. *** ((Bunk Nayak Anjaneya temple, Jaya Veera Anjaneya of punnayanallur, Bawa Swami Agraharam Thiruviyaru and also Puddu Agraharam))

 Sri Pratapah Simhan and Sri Tulaja II

 Thanjavur was under the rule of Maratha king Sri Pratapah Simha during the period 1739-1763, subsequently by his son Sri Tulaja II.
-The Maratas were facing trouble from the Nawabs of Arcot during this period.
-The capital town of Thajavur was expanding and Pratapah Simha had then taken up development of the town in a systematic way.
-During his regime he had built temples and chatrams (wayside rest houses).
+The Marathas were facing trouble from the Nawabs of Arcot during this period.
+The capital town of Thanjavur was expanding and Pratapah Simha had then taken up the development of the town in a systematic way.
+During his regime, he built temples and chatrams (wayside rest houses).
 Sri Sethu Bhawa Swami was his guru.
 Sri Sethu Bhawa Swami was living in Thiruviyar a small village near Thanjavur just near iyarappan temple (see "Bawa Swami Agraharam Thiruviyaru Anjaneya temple" also).
-During their rule the father and son had patronized many religious activities and cultural activities in and around Thanjavur, which transeeded the boundaries of religion itself.
-Patronising construction of minars for Nagoor dargah by Sri Vera Prataph Simha and the patronization of Melattur Bhagavathamela troupe by Tulaja II during 1787-88 are worth mentioning.
+During their rule, the father and son had patronized many religious activities and cultural activities in and around Thanjavur, which transcended the boundaries of religion itself.
+Patronising the construction of minars for Nagoor Dargah by Sri Vera Prataph Simha and the patronisation of Melattur Bhagavathamela troupe by Tulaja II during 1787-88 are worth mentioning.

 Temple for Lord Anjaneya